dibley1973/StoredProcedureFramework/UsingTheStoredProcedureFramework.md

         }
     }

-First we create an instance of the stored procedure object, and then we pass that to the `ExecuteStoredProcedure` extension method of the `SqlConnection` object.
+So to call the procedure we first create a new instance of the stored procedure POCO object, and then we pass that to the `ExecuteStoredProcedure` extension method of the `SqlConnection` object.
 No results are expected so none are gathered.

 ### A Stored Procedure without Parameters